docker/docs/engine/userguide/storagedriver/imagesandcontainers.md

 ![](images/saving-space.jpg)

-The `docker history` command also shows the size of each image layer.
+The `docker image history` command also shows the size of each image layer.
 As you can see, the `94e6b7d2c720` layer is only consuming 12 Bytes of disk space.
 This means that the `changed-ubuntu` image we just created is only consuming an additional 12 Bytes of disk space on the Docker host - all layers below the